Harry-Yates/Harry-Yates/README.md

 Portfolio · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Based in Stockholm · *Expect partly cloudy conditions with clear spells*
+Based in Stockholm · *There will be clear sky until morning, then partly cloudy*

-# 18°
+# 17°
-☀️ **Clear skies with excellent visibility**
+☁️ **Partly cloudy with scattered cloud cover**

 **↑** 22° **↓** 11°